 Describes standards, identifies the national standards, accreditation bodies, and lists the national testing organization(s) and conformity assessment bodies.

-Products tested and certified in the United States to American standards are likely to require re-testing and re-certification for EU requirements as a result of the EU’s different approaches to health, safety, and environmental concerns.
+Products tested and certified in the United States to American standards are likely to require re-testing and re-certification for EU requirements because of the EU’s different approaches to health, safety, and environmental concerns.
 Where products are not regulated by specific EU technical legislation, they are always subject to the EU’s General Product Safety Directive, as well as to possible additional national requirements.

-European Union standards were harmonized across the 28 EU member states and European Economic Area countries to allow for the free flow of goods.
-Information on the harmonization of the EU legislation including agricultural standards, and standards organizations like CENELEC (European Committee for Electrotechnical Standardization), ETSI (European Telecommunications Standards Institute) and CEN (European Committee for Standardization, handling of all other standards) can be found using the link below.
+EU standards were harmonized across the 27 EU member states and European Economic Area countries to allow for the free flow of goods.
+Information on the harmonization of the EU legislation including agricultural standards, and standards organizations like CENELEC (European Committee for Electrotechnical Standardization), ETSI (European Telecommunications Standards Institute), and CEN (European Committee for Standardization, handling of all other standards) can be found using the link below.

-While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations (mandatory) and technical standard (voluntary) might also function as barriers to trade if U.S. standards are different from those of the European Union.
+While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations (mandatory) and technical standard (voluntary) might also function as barriers to trade if U.S. standards are different from those of the EU.